jingjing515/Calorie-Tracker-App/README.md

 The Calorie Tracker App is a cross-platform mobile application built using React Native.
 This app allows users to track their daily calorie intake, manage entries, and store data in a Firebase Firestore database.
 The application is designed to work seamlessly on both iOS and Android devices.

+## Technologies Used

+- **React Native**: Framework for building the cross-platform mobile application.
+- **Firebase Firestore**: Cloud-hosted NoSQL database for backend database to store and sync data in real-time.
+- **React Navigation**: For navigating between screens using a nested navigation structure.
+- **Environment Variables**: Using `react-native-dotenv` or `react-native-config` for secure configuration management.
+- **Expo**: Simplifies building, deploying, and testing React Native apps.
+- **Node.js & npm**: Used for running development scripts and managing dependencies.
+- **Git and GitHub**: For version control and collaboration, facilitating code management and pull requests.
+- **Android Studio / Xcode**: IDEs used for testing and debugging on Android and iOS.

 ## Features

 - **All Entries Screen**: View a list of all meal entries with calorie counts.